About the course

 Whether you have yet secured funding is not taken into consideration in the decision to make an initial offer of a place, but please note that the initial offer of a place will not be confirmed until you have completed a Financial Declaration.

 If you wish to transfer from the MSc to the MPhil in Modern South Asian Studies then you must apply to do so by noon on Friday of Week 4 of Hilary term.
-You will need the support of your supervisors, must satisfy the Teaching Committee that you have good reasons for wishing to change and well thought out plans for the second year of the MPhil including the dissertation, and must also achieve a pass mark in the examinations at the end of the first year.
+You will need the support of your supervisors, must satisfy the Teaching Committee that you have good reasons for wishing to change and well thought out plans for the second year of the MPhil including the thesis, and must also achieve a pass mark in the examinations at the end of the first year.

 In the case of students who require specific help to adjust to an academic programme or to a new range of skills, the supervisor will work with them to ensure that they have additional support.